Adobe Premiere Pro is the best-known video editor for professionals. It’s packed with numerous features to customize your videos in great detail.

 A comprehensive video editor, Adobe Premiere Pro lets you add subtitles in multiple ways.
 Here are the 3 main ways to :

-- Create your subtitles manually, adding them to each of your images
+- Creating your subtitles manually, adding them to each of your sequence

-- Import a subtitle file, taken from the transcription of your video, and encode it into your video (open subtitle)
+- Importing a subtitle file and encoding it into your video (open subtitle)

 Among these possibilities, which one to choose to save time in doing subtitles?